aishup/Web-Development-Learning/README.md

 # Web-Development-Demos

-The demo's are a 'Phase 2 of a Web Developer'.

-Here we are not going to teaching the Web technologies HTML, HTML5 , Javascript, CSS, CSS3 , Jquery , Jquery Plugins, Bootstrap, Angular Js and Node JS..
-Many people would have learnt the basics and advanced concepts of Front End Developement through multiple tutorials.
+A collection of useful Demo's using the Web technologies HTML, HTML5 , Javascript, CSS, CSS3 , Jquery , Jquery Plugins, Bootstrap, Angular Js and Node JS.

-This is the next step in seeing demos of the concepts which you have learnt.

-Tips to go through these demos:
-- Analyze the code.
-- Fork and clone the demo's to your local desktop.
-- Check how the program flows by adding console.log, installing required debugging tools in browser.
-- Check the methods used in code which helps you to understand how the goal was achieved.

 1.Portfolio-Website-Template